microsoft/surface-duo-compose-samples/Calculator/README.md

 ## Features

-The sample uses the [Companion Pane](https://docs.microsoft.com/dual-screen/introduction#companion-pane) app pattern to show a basic Calculator on one pane, and additional more advanced grid of equations on the other pane.
+The sample uses the [Extended Canvas](https://docs.microsoft.com/dual-screen/introduction#extended-canvas) app pattern to show a basic Calculator on one pane, and additional more advanced grid of equations on the other pane.
 This sample also has a ticker tape, which is a history of entered equations that can be accessed later.
 Depending on the orientation, this ticker tape will be on the first or second pane.

 ![Screenshot](screenshots/single_portrait.png)
 ![Screenshot](screenshots/single_landscape.png)